Literals and Identifiers

 In FunC, strings are enclosed in double quotes ", like "this is a string".

-Optionally, a type can be specified after a string literal, such as "string"u.
+You can optionally specify a type after the string literal, such as "string"u.

 FunC supports the following string types: